balaji1974/python-and-machinelearning/08 - SciKit-Learn/README.md

-This rescales all the numerical values to between 0 and 1, with the lowest value being close to 0 and the highest previous value being close to 1.
-Scikit-Learn provides functionality for this in the MinMaxScalar class.
+This rescales all the numerical values to between 0 and 1, with the lowest value being close to 0 and the highest previous value being close to 1. scikit-learn provides functionality for this in the MinMaxScalar class.

 Standardization:
 This subtracts the mean value from all of the features (so the resulting features have 0 mean).
-It then scales the features to unit variance (by dividing the feature by the standard deviation).
-Scikit-Learn provides functionality for this in the StandardScalar class.
+It then scales the features to unit variance (by dividing the feature by the standard deviation). scikit-learn provides functionality for this in the StandardScalar class.

 A couple of things to note.